huataihuang/cloud-atlas/source/docker/network/docker_expose_publish_port.rst

 - `What’s the Difference Between Exposing and Publishing a Docker Port? <https://www.cloudsavvyit.com/14880/whats-the-difference-between-exposing-and-publishing-a-docker-port/>`_
 - `Connection refused?
 Docker networking and how it impacts your image <https://pythonspeed.com/articles/docker-connection-refused/>`_
+- `Understanding “EXPOSE” in Dockerfile <https://we-are.bookmyshow.com/understanding-expose-in-dockerfile-266938b6a33d>`_
+- `How can I expose more than 1 port with Docker? <https://stackoverflow.com/questions/20845056/how-can-i-expose-more-than-1-port-with-docker>`_